- Home

 Permit Requirements for City Staff

-For any tree removal performed by the City, the City Staff Application for Removal of Significant Public Trees (PDF) (Fillable Fields) is required.
+City Staff shall submit an Application for Removal of Significant Public Trees (PDF) (Fillable Fields) along with other permits described below.

 In addition to the City Staff Application for Removal of Significant Public Trees, for tree removal on city-owned tax lots use the following process and forms: